Need to contact the police, doctor, or gas company urgently? Here is a list of essential emergency numbers and websites

 Police in the Netherlands

 If the situation is not an emergency, the number for the police (politie) in the Netherlands is 0900 8844.
 You will be connected to your local police station.
 You can also visit www.politie.nl for information and more emergency numbers in the Netherlands.

 To leave an anonymous tip (to report a crime) instead, you can call 0800 7000 or visit the website.

 If your passport has been stolen, contact your embassy immediately for instructions as to what to do next.
 You generally need to make a statement at a police station to start any kind of official procedure (insurance, applying for a new passport etc.).

 Fire in the Netherlands

 Like other emergency services, your local fire department (brandweer) can be reached by calling 112.
-You can find information on Dutch fire services at www.brandweer.nl.
+You can find more information on Dutch fire services at www.brandweer.nl.

 Health emergencies in the Netherlands

 Calling an ambulance

-In urgent medical situations, call an ambulance at the national emergency number in the Netherlands: 112.
+In urgent medical situations, call an ambulance (ambulance) at the national emergency number in the Netherlands: 112.
 You can also visit the emergency room at the hospital (eerste hulp), but if a doctor could have treated the situation, you may be charged for this or refused treatment without a referral.
-For non-threatening issues, however, you should first contact your local doctor or find your closest out-of-hours medical clinic (huisartsenpost).
+For non-life threatening issues, you should first contact your local doctor or find your closest out-of-hours medical clinic (huisartsenpost).
 Read even more about how to use Dutch healthcare services.

 Emergency doctor’s services (Centrale Huisartsenpost)

-To find the nearest emergency doctor or out-of-hours clinic near you, you can also call a helpline for information; fees may apply.
+To find the nearest emergency doctor or out-of-hours clinic near you (usually open after 17:00 and on the weekend), you can google the nearest huisartsenpost.
+You can also call a helpline for information; fees may apply.

 - National line for information on all medical services: 0900 1515 (24/7)